REVIEW OF THE XIAOMI MI 1S ELECTRIC SCOOTER

 Riding The 1S

 Like the M365, the 1S is well-balanced and easy to control.
 If you are not used to riding scooters or skateboards, the first time you ride any electric scooter will be a little nerve-wracking.
 This is common and most people quickly lose an initial trepidation.
 Accelerating and braking are easy and effective.
 Due to its low centre of gravity, using the front brake on the scooter is not akin to using the front brake on a bicycle, where there is a fear of going over the handlebars.
 One problem I have encountered on my M365 is that the right-hand handlebar grip can get pushed up to the throttle, meaning the throttle may not automatically spring up when released.

 The Xiaomi tyres are 8.5 inches in diameter and pneumatic.
-The idea is that air-filled tyres makes the ride smoother.
+The idea is that air-filled tyres make the ride smoother.
 However, there is no suspension so it is really a trade-off between the two options.
 Xiaomi claim that their new range (Essential, 1S and Pro 2) have "next generation tyres", making them three times as robust (less likely to puncture) as the M365 tyres.
 I cannot vouch for the robustness (I never had a puncture on my M365) but I have ridden M365s in Mexico City, where road repairs fall fairly low down on the "to-do" list, and found that, as long as major potholes are avoided, and a comfortable riding stance taken, most road surfaces can be comfortably traversed.
-Unsurprisingly, cobble stones present something of a hazard.
+Unsurprisingly, cobble stones present a problem.

 The only real issue I have found is a tendency to scrape the bottom of the scooter on pavement edges when I go from the road to pavement or vice versa (and feel like this happens less on the ES2) but this is perhaps a result of my laziness and simply not lifting it high enough off the ground.
 I am also not particularly skilled in taking tight corners but, again, this may be more down to my own riding inadequacies than any flaw in the scooter design.
 I would also not rely on the built-in lock to prevent against theft.